ethanfel/Comfyui-JSON-Manager/README.md

 # 🎛️ AI Settings Manager for ComfyUI

-A powerful, visual dashboard for managing, versioning, and batch-processing JSON configuration files used in AI video generation workflows (I2V, VACE).
+A 100% vibecoded, visual dashboard for managing, versioning, and batch-processing JSON configuration files used in AI video generation workflows (I2V, VACE).

 This tool consists of two parts:
 1.  **Streamlit Web Interface:** A Dockerized editor to manage prompts, LoRAs, and settings.